 How much to spend on a wine gift?

-If you are buying a single bottle, you can get a decent award-winning wine that will make a memorable gift for £30-60.
+If you are buying a single bottle, you can definitely get a decent award-winning wine that will make a memorable gift for £30-60.

 Wine gift tip: If you’re thinking about gifting a whole case of wine, it’s a good idea to mix and match.
 Why not order a couple of expensive bottles like Barolo or Amarone, alongside a few less expensive (but still premium-class) wines like Chianti Classico Riserva, or Valpolicella Classico Superiore?